gayatrig19/tasty-tales-website-pp4/README.md

      - Add Python as first dependency and select 'Save changes'
      - Add node.js as a second dependency and save again (This is settings section done)
      - Select 'Deploy' tab at the top
-     - Select ' Github' from 'Deployment method'
+     - Select 'Github' from 'Deployment method'
      - type the name of how you called project in Github and click 'search'
      - Scroll down and select manual deployment method
      - You can also use Auto deployment method to allow the project to update every time you push the code.